 Behind the aquarium parking lot is the head of the Norwalk River Valley Multipurpose Trail—a 1.5-mile ribbon of land that runs north along the Norwalk River to Mathews Park and on into Norwalk Center.
 The city also reclaimed a former town dump—halfway between the aquarium and Mathews Park—and named the refreshed 17 acres of land Oyster Shell Park.
-A footbridge connects the park to the multipurpose trail, which features a riverfront esplanade and amphitheater on the half-mile tract between the aquarium and Mathews Park.
+A footbridge connects the park to the trail, which features a riverfront esplanade and amphitheater on the half-mile tract between the aquarium and Mathews Park.

 Mathews Park is home to the Stepping Stones Children’s Museum, built with a clever eye toward the ways children learn through play.
 An angular mini-lighthouse marks the museum’s entrance.
 Inside, kids can experiment with river currents or learn cause and effect by manipulating a “color-coaster.”

 A couple more museums downtown warrant attention.
 One block up Washington Street from the aquarium is the SoNo Railroad Switch Tower Museum.
 Train historians worked hard to preserve “Signal Station 44,” rescuing it from years of decay.
-Around the corner on North Main Street is the neoclassic Norwalk Museum—a charmingly antiquated place where the city’s history is distilled down to several exhibits on two floors.
+Around the corner on North Main Street is the neoclassic Norwalk Museum—a charmingly antiquated place where the city’s history is distilled down to several exhibits on 2 floors.
 One displays Raggedy Ann and Andy, created in 1920 by Norwalk native Johnny Gruelle.
-Another showcases the history of the Norwalk oyster industry told through old photographs.
+Another showcases the history of the Norwalk oyster industry through old photographs.